netcosports/objective-c-style-guide/README.md

 # Objective-C Style Guide

-This style guide outlines the coding conventions of the iOS teams.
+This style guide outlines the coding conventions of the iOS team.
 The reason we made this style guide was so that we could keep our code nice and consistent - even though we have many different developers working on the projects.
 I welcome your feedback in [issues](https://github.com/bernikowich-cedoni/objetive-c-style-guide/issues) and [pull requests](https://github.com/bernikowich-cedoni/objetive-c-style-guide/pulls).

 This style guide is based on [Coding Guidelines for Cocoa](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html).

 ## Credits

-I would like to thank the creators of the [Ray Wenderlich](https://github.com/raywenderlich/objective-c-style-guide) Objective-C Style Guides.
+I would like to thank the creators of the [Ray Wenderlich](https://github.com/raywenderlich/objective-c-style-guide) and [New York Times](https://github.com/NYTimes/objective-c-style-guide) Objective-C Style Guides.
 This style guide provided a solid starting point for this guide to be created and based upon.

 ## Introduction